UPD WOMEN'S SELF-DEFENSE CLASS

 - How to defend against an attacker

 "I learned a lot last night and more importantly, I had the opportunity to put that knowledge in play to feel better prepared and I thank all of the officers that helped us to feel more confident in our voices and newly acquired skills.
-It was truly great!!” – Spring 2018 UPD WSD Participant
+It was truly great!!” – Spring 2018 Participant

 HOW DO I PREPARE FOR A UPD WOMEN'S SELF-DEFENSE CLASS?